megamapa/gw-server/readme.md

 ## Getting started

-> NOTE: This guide presumes you already have Node, NPM, GIT, REDIS and MySQL installed
+> NOTE: This guide presumes you already have Node, NPM, GIT, REDIS and MySQL installed.

 1. Clone the [gw-server](https://github.com/megamapa/gw-server):